KleinAiGen/KleinAgentsAI/README.md

 </div>

 AgentKlein AI is an advanced AI-powered chat interface designed for productivity, development, and data analysis.
-It leverages powerful models like Gemini Pro and Qwen 3.5 to provide a versatile and intelligent assistant experience.
+It leverages powerful models like Gemini Flash, Pro 3.1 and Qwen 3.5 to provide a versatile and intelligent assistant experience.

 ## Features